aws-samples/aws-cloudformation-sap-commerce/README.md

 You can access SAP Commerce by IP address and the default port 9002 via your web browser

 Step 5.
 Complete any post-deployment tasks
-Before you start using SAP Commerce on AWS, check for the latest updates and make sure that your system is backed up and configured correctly.
+Before you start using SAP Commerce on AWS, change the initial password and make sure that your system is backed up and configured correctly.